brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 <em class="center small">`setcookie` with named arguments</em>

-Besides skipping arguments with default values, there's also the benefit of having clarity about which variable does what.
-Something that's especially useful in functions with large method signatures.
+Besides skipping arguments with default values, there's also the benefit of having clarity about which variable does what; something that's especially useful in functions with large method signatures.
 Now we could say that lots of arguments are usually a code smell; we still have to deal with them no matter what, so it's better to have a sane way of doing so, than nothing at all.

 ## Named arguments in depth